itf/6s092/courses/IAP19/PS/PS20/content.md

-csq_options =  [r'A vertex can have multiple parents.', r'A vertex can have no parent.', r'A vertex can be a parent to multiple vertices.', r'The shortest path from vertex $v$ to the starting vertex must include the parent of $v$'] csq_explanation = 'A vertex can have at most one parent, but a vertex can be a parent to multiple vertices as seen above.
+csq_options =  [r'A vertex can have multiple parents.', r'A vertex can have no parent.', r'A vertex can be a parent to multiple vertices.', r'The shortest path from vertex $v$ to the starting vertex must include the parent of $v$.'] csq_explanation = 'A vertex can have at most one parent, but a vertex can be a parent to multiple vertices as seen above.
 A vertex will have no parent if it is the starting vertex (by definition) or if it is unreachable from the starting vertex.
 While the parent of a vertex is on a shortest path to that vertex, the path need not be unique, and alternate shortest paths can use different vertices.<br>From an implementation standpoint, this makes parent pointers easy to use, as we can store all of our pointers in an array-like structure, where element $i$ is the parent of vertex $i$.'
 </question>